 Then I looked back toward the creek which I was still following.
 I traced it with my eyes, imagining how it might travel through the trees.
 In the distance I spotted a place that could be the mouth of a river.
-I looked carefully and could see the color of the water was bluer near that spot as it flowed into the endless waters.
+I looked carefully and could see the color of the water was browner near that spot as it flowed into the endless waters.
 Above the mouth of the river was a large open green plateau and there on that plateau I could see what looked like small piles of wood.
-They could only have been fashioned by people but these were not the type of thing houses that the ghost people used to live in.
+They could only have been fashioned by people… but these were not like the houses that the ghost people used to live in.
 I hoped that these were shelters made of branches and bark.
-Maybe this was were the people my father spoke of still lived.
+I hoped that this was a village where the people my father spoke of still lived.

 I watched closely for signs of people but it was too far away to see clearly.
 I sat and watched the hawks soar on the air above me, waiting for a sign of people below.
 I saw no smoke, no movement… only the gulls flying endlessly around.
 They were just like the gulls on the big water.

 I kept looking at the huts and was almost certain they were huts with rounded tops.
 Their uneven textures showed that they were things crafted with the hands of people.
 Not like the manufactured things of the ghost people.
 The huts called out for people to crawl into them and protect themselves from the wind; for children to be running back and forth playing games; for hunters to be returning with their meat and skins; for a large feast in the center with lots of talking, laughing and singing, for a dance with twirling and flipping, for glowing night fires and a song mixing with silence; and for bodies to be touching inside their warmth and comfort.
 But… I could no signs of life.

 I waited and watched until my thoughts wandered.
 I thought back to the place of the giant women.
 I sat down and drew a picture of what I saw there, the giant woman standing over me.